awsdocs/aws-cloudformation-user-guide/doc_source/GettingStarted.Walkthrough.md

 The status for `MyWPTestStack` changes to `DELETE_IN_PROGRESS`\.
 In the same way you monitored the creation of the stack, you can monitor its deletion by using the **Event** tab\.
 When CloudFormation completes the deletion of the stack, it removes the stack from the list\.

 Congratulations\!
-You successfully picked a template, created a stack, viewed and used its resources, and deleted the stack and its resources\.
+You successfully picked a template, created a stack, viewed, and used its resources, and deleted the stack and its resources\.
 Not only that, you were able to set up a WordPress blog using a CloudFormation template\.
 You can find other templates in the [AWS CloudFormation sample template library](http://aws.amazon.com/cloudformation/aws-cloudformation-templates/)\.

 Now it's time to learn more about templates so that you can easily modify existing templates or create your own: [Learn template basics](gettingstarted.templatebasics.md)\.